Niu Rou Mian

 4. 04

-Melt the rock sugar into the paste, then toss in the blanched beef shank to sear.
+Caramelize the rock sugar in the paste, toss in the beef to coat, and deglaze violently with the soy sauces and Shaoxing wine.

 5. 05